Obsidian-Solutions/Obsidian-Solutions.github.io/content/english/_index.md

     content: "Protect your data and ensure secure access for your team with our networking and cybersecurity services.
 We specialise in secure network design, WireGuard VPN setup, and firewall configuration."
     bulletpoints:
       - "WireGuard VPN implementation for secure remote access"
-      - "Network design and firewall configuration"
+      - "Custom network design and firewall configuration"
       - "Personalised cybersecurity consultations"
       - "Ongoing support to protect your data"
     button: